akhilajanagam799/smartprep-ai/README.md

 🔗 GitHub: @akhilajanagam799

-***Thank you for visiting our project!
+***Thank you for visiting  my project!
 Feel free to contribute or reach out via GitHub if you have any questions or suggestions.***